ECIU Creathon: Viable communities of a post-Covid world

 Viable Communities of a post-Covid World

-Viable Communities is an international event, full of inspiration, technology, and innovation!
-This Creathon is all about the greatest mindes think tank, which you will experience via a live stream.
-Of course, you and your team can physically work together.
+Welcome to an international event, full of inspiration, technology, and innovation!
+This Creathon, arranged by ECIU University, is all about the greatest minds think tank, which you can experience on-site at your own university (depending on local Covid restrictions) as well as digital.
 This is a creative marathon that brings together talented students and professionals, from all over Europe, with different backgrounds, experiences and fields of study.

 You and around a hundred fellow participants will explore and solve societal, business-related, or technical cases.
-You will, in a corona-proof way, work on the multidisciplinary challenges of the future.
-These challenges are all related to our four themes: Towns and City Centres, Digital Inclusion, Green Logistics & Energy Transition.
+You will work on the multidisciplinary challenges of the future.
+These challenges are all related to our four themes: Towns and City Centers, Digital Inclusion, Green Logistics & Energy Transition.

 Towns and City Centers

-Covid-19 has had a radical impact across almost every aspect of society, and it is no different when it comes to town and city centre planning – having accelerated many changes which were already being experienced.
+Covid-19 has had a radical impact across almost every aspect of society, and it is no different when it comes to town and city center planning – having accelerated many changes which were already being experienced.
 The role of retail has changed dramatically, from lockdown to advances in technology and online shopping, to the lifecycle of retail formats.
-The growth in city centre living combined with more varied working hours had also highlighted the need for easy access to flexible format convenience shopping and other services within our towns and city centres.
+The growth in city center living combined with more varied working hours had also highlighted the need for easy access to flexible of convenience shopping and other services within our towns and city centers.
 As a post-COVID future now is in sight people can go back to their ”normal lives.
 But what will be the ‘new normal’ in our towns and cities centers?

 Information on the event